-Stakeholders are involved in several current initiatives, e.g. in the Commission on Wellbeing for Children and Youth, the investigation on harmful content for children.
-The Center for Social Media, Tech and Democracy also involves stakeholders who focus on online conditions for children and young people.

-Relevant stakeholders are involved in the so-called "Sammen om Skolen" ("together for the school")".
-This is a forum led by the government by the Minister of Children and Education which includes the central stakeholders from the public-school system.
-Thus, civil society is involved with participants such as teachers, pupils and parents.
-Additionally, the school leaders and Local Government Denmark (KL) participate, representing the employer side of the sector.
-"Sammen om Skolen" meets several times a year to discuss topics related to the public-school system.

-The Danish Media Council is a coordinator within the Danish Safer Internet Center (SIK Denmark) and is in charge of the SIC's Advisory Board, which consists of a range of relevant stakeholders in the field of children's online and digital use.

-Children and their representatives are indirectly involved in the legislative process through public hearings when draft legislation is put forward.
+- In 2022 the Danish government appointed an external expert group consisting of representatives with expertise and experience related to the big tech agenda In February and November 2024, the external tech expert group submitted their final two reports.
+The second report focuses on boundaries for big tech and the use of AI, with an emphasis on the protection of minors. - The Center for Social Media, Tech and Democracy also involves stakeholders who focus on online conditions for children and young people. - The Danish Media Council is a coordinator within the Danish Safer Internet Center (SIK Denmark) and is in charge of the SIC's Advisory Board, which consists of a range of relevant stakeholders in the field of children's online and digital use. - Children and their representatives are indirectly involved in the legislative process through public hearings when draft legislation is put forward.
 For example, organisations such as Children's Welfare, The National Council for Children, and Save The Children Denmark represented the children's voices in a hearing regarding new legislation on digital tools in daycare.